 Further information on the annual performance evaluation can be found on page 86 of the 2018 Annual report.

 It is Rio Tinto's policy that the chairman should be remunerated on a competitive basis and at a level which reflects his contribution to the Group, as assessed by the board.
 The Remuneration Committee determines the terms of service, including remuneration, of the chairman.
 The chairman has no part in the setting of his fees and is not present at any discussion with the Committee regarding remuneration.

 The chairman receives a fixed annual fee and does not receive any additional fee or allowance for either committee membership or chairmanship, or for travel.
-Further details about the chairman’s remuneration may be found in the 2017 Annual report section entitled Remuneration Report: Remuneration Policy.
+Further details about the chairman’s remuneration may be found in the 2018 Annual report section entitled Remuneration Report: Remuneration policy extracts.

 Fees paid to non-executive directors reflect their respective duties and responsibilities and the time required to be spent by them so as to make a meaningful and effective contribution to the affairs of Rio Tinto.